Zeus-Labs/ZeusCloud/README.md

 We love contributions of all sizes.
 What would be most helpful first:

 - Please give us feedback in our [Slack](https://join.slack.com/t/ironleapcommunity/shared_invite/zt-1oxm8asmq-4oyM4fdqarSHMoMstGH6Lw).
-- Open a PR (see our instructions below on developing IronCloud locally)
+- Open a PR (see our instructions below on developing ZeusCloud locally)
 - Submit a feature request or bug report through Github Issues.